bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 * `as` - `tx` string value is used for a transaction call.
 For a read-only request we can use `rpc`.
 * `message` - name of the smart contract’s function we want to call.
 * `value` - you can transfer some basic units alongside sending a transansaction, but we will not use it, so the value will always be 0.
 * `gasLimit` - the maximum value of gas this call can charge your account.
 Every transaction call of a smart contract is in general charged with a gas fee for the computational resources used.
 With an RPC call, we still need to provide a valid gas limit value, but as nothing is actually stored on-chain, you will not be charged.
 Previously, you were to define a conversion rate between the gas price and the Substrate currency for the Contracts Pallet (which is also the case for Ethereum smart contracts).
-Now it is fixed: `1 gas = 1 weight = 1 ps`. `weight` is a unit used in Substrate Runtime development to set the fee for calling the functions and `ps` is one pico second of execution on the reference system.
+Now it is fixed: `1 gas = 1 weight = 1 ps`. `weight` is a unit used in Substrate Runtime development to set the fee for calling the functions and `ps` is one picosecond of execution on the reference system.
 * `params` - parameters to pass to the smart contract’s function we want to call.

 The `call()` function creates a `ContractCall`, which exposes a `send()` function: